Snake Pass is one of the best drives in the UK

-Snake Pass is a mountain pass at an elevation of 1,680 feet (510 m) above the sea level, located between Manchester and Sheffield in Northern England.
-The pass is traversed by the A57 road.
+Snake Pass is a mountain pass at an elevation of 512m (1,679ft) above the sea level, located between Manchester and Sheffield in Northern England.

-The surface of the road is asphalted and includes some steep sections.
+The pass is 42km (26.1 miles) long.
+It runs west-east from Glossop (in the Borough of High Peak in Derbyshire) to Sheffield (in South Yorkshire county).
 The road which passes over the high ground between the flatter moorland, as its name suggests is a winding twisty road with lots of elevation changes and adverse cambers, and can be very slippery in poor weather conditions.
-The road was first built as a toll road in 1820.